ergo-services/ergo/README.md

 * Introduced `SetTrapExit`/`GetTrapExit` methods for `Process` in order to control the trapping `{'EXIT', from, reason}` message

+* Introduced `TermMapIntoStruct` and `TermProplistIntoStruct` functions.
+It should be easy now to transform `etf.Map` or `[]eft.ProplistElement` into the given struct.
+See documentation for the details.

 * Improved DIST implementation in order to support KeepAlive messages and get rid of platform-dependent `syscall` usage

+* Fixed `TermIntoStruct` function.
+There was a problem with `Tuple` value transforming into the given struct

+* Fixed incorrect decoding atoms `true`, `false` into the booleans

 * Fixed race condition and freeze of connection serving in corner case [#21](https://github.com/halturin/ergo/issues/21)